-Parameters indicated with an ID no. like "1x607" mean a universal parameter. x stands for circuit / parameter group.
+Parameters indicated with an ID no. like "1x607" mean a universal parameter.

+Open time 1x094

-Open time 1x09 4 The 'Open time' is the forced time (in seconds) that it takes to open the motorized control valve when a DHW draw-off (tapping) is detected (the flow switch is activated).
-This function compensates for the delay before the flow temperature sensor measures a change in temperature. е
+The 'Open time' is the forced time (in seconds) that it takes to open the motorized control valve when a DHW draw-off (tapping) is detected (the flow switch is activated).
+This function compensates for the delay before the flow temperature sensor measures a change in temperature.

-Close time 1x095 The 'Close time' is the forced time (in seconds) that it takes to close motorized control valve when a DHW draw-off (tapping) is stopped flow switch is deactivated).
-This function compensates for the delay the flow temperature sensor measures a change in temperature. (the
+Close time 1x095

+The 'Close time' is the forced time (in seconds) that it takes to close the motorized control valve when a DHW draw-off (tapping) is stopped (the flow switch is deactivated).
+This function compensates for the delay before the flow temperature sensor measures a change in temperature.

+Tn (idle) 1x096

-Tn (idle) 1x09 6 When no DHW draw-off (tapping) is detected (the flow switch is deactivated the temperature is maintained at a low level (saving temperature).
+When no DHW draw-off (tapping) is detected (the flow switch is deactivated), the temperature is maintained at a low level (saving temperature).
 The integration time 'Tn (idle)' can be set to obtain a slow but stable control.
-1),

-Supply T (idle) 1x097 The 'supply T (idle)' is the supply temperature when there is no DHW draw-off (tapping).
-When DHW draw-off is not detected (the flow sw is deactivated), the temperature is maintained at a lower level (savi temperature).
-Choose which temperature sensor is to maintain the temperature. witch ng
+Supply T (idle) 1x097

+The 'supply T (idle)' is the supply temperature when there is no DHW draw-off (tapping).
+When DHW draw-off is not detected (the flow switch is deactivated), the temperature is maintained at a lower level (saving temperature).
+Choose which temperature sensor is to maintain the saving temperature.

-- OFF: The saving temperature is maintained at the DHW flow temperature sensor. - ON: The saving temperature is maintained at the supply temperature sensor.
+OFF: The saving temperature is maintained at the DHW flow

+temperature sensor.

+ON: The saving temperature is maintained at the supply

+temperature sensor.